MKUltra: Other related projects

 In 1964, MKSEARCH was the name given to the continuation of the MKULTRA program.
 The MKSEARCH program was divided into two projects dubbed MKOFTEN and MKCHICKWIT.
 Funding for MKSEARCH commenced in 1965, and ended in 1971.
 The project was a joint project between the U.S. Army Chemical Corps and the CIA's Office of Research and Development to find new offensive-use agents, with a focus on incapacitating agents.
 Its purpose was to develop, test, and evaluate capabilities in the covert use of biological, chemical, and radioactive material systems and techniques of producing predictable human behavioral and/or physiological changes in support of highly sensitive operational requirements.

-By March 1971 over 26,000 potential agents had been acquired for future screening.
-The CIA was interested in bird migration patterns for chemical and biological warfare (CBW) research; subproject 139 designated "Bird Disease Studies" at Penn State.
+By March 1971, over 26,000 potential agents had been acquired for future screening.
+The CIA was interested in bird migration patterns for chemical and biological warfare (CBW) research; subproject 139 designated "Bird Disease Studies" at Pennsylvania State University.
 MKOFTEN was to deal with testing and toxicological transmissivity and behavioral effects of drugs in animals and, ultimately, humans.
 MKCHICKWIT was concerned with acquiring information on new drug developments in Europe and Asia, and with acquiring samples.

+In January 1957, the CIA started a subproject of MKUltra in effort to broaden their scientific research.
+"Subproject 68", conducted at the Allan Memorial Institute in Montreal under the direction of psychiatrist Dr. Donald Ewen Cameron, represents one of the most infamous and ethically controversial endeavors within the MKUltra program.
+This subproject aimed to explore innovative techniques for manipulating and controlling human behavior, particularly through the methods of "psychic driving" and "depatterning".
+Psychic driving involved subjecting patients to continuous playback of recorded messages, often with themes of self-improvement or identity reinforcement, while they were under the influence of powerful psychoactive substances such as LSD or barbiturates.